Wolverine World Wide Tannery

 U.S. Environmental Protection Agency and the Michigan Department of Environment, Great Lakes, and Energy (EGLE) are coordinating their investigation and cleanup of tannery pollution found in the Rockford and Belmont, Mich., areas.
 The contamination comes from Wolverine World Wide’s former tannery in Rockford and a waste dump known as the House Street Disposal Area in Belmont.
 Contaminants include per- and polyfluoroalkyl substances, known as PFAS.
 The pollution also contains heavy metals, volatile organic compounds, or VOCs, and semi- volatile organic compounds, or SVOCs.
 Pollution has affected groundwater, so filters and bottled water have been provided to impacted residents.
 EGLE remains the lead agency investigating PFAS contamination in groundwater, surface water, and drinking water.
 EPA is directing the investigation of other contamination that may be associated with Wolverine’s former tannery and the House Street Disposal Area.

-- Remove contaminated sediment in areas near the shore of the Rogue River.
+- Removing contaminated sediment in areas near the shore of the Rogue River and at access points next to the Tannery property.

-- Provide signage along the White Pine Trail and river access points providing users safety and contact information.
+- Maintaining signage and information kiosks along the White Pine Trail and at Rogue River access points.

-- Conduct additional investigations at the property west of the House Street Disposal Area and adjacent wetland.
+- Conducting additional investigations at a property west of the House Street Disposal Area and at an adjacent wetland to determine whether contamination is present in these areas.

 For more information: